srdavis/userscripts/README.md

 ###Instructions

-1. Once you have a userscript extension installed in your browser, browse to a subdirectory in this repository.
+1. Once you have a userscript extension installed in your browser, browse to a subdirectory in this repo.
 2. Open a script file (ends with ".user.js"), then open the raw display.
 3. Accept installation of the script.